Choose another writer in this calendar:

 Due to his influence in literary circles and his support to his wife, Tarkiainen occasionally faced accusations of partiality.
 A certain kind of rivalry between Tarkiainen and Koskenniemi led to mutual distrust and hostility which was well-know and lasted for decades.
 It also affected Jotuni's relationship with the writer Maila Talvio, a friend of Koskenniemi.

-Jotuni's first collection of short stories, Suhteita (1905, Relations), did not attract much attention, but Eino Leino considered it mature work for a debutant writer.
-It was followed by the collection Rakkautta (1907), characterized according to Eino Leino "tasteless cynicism", and the collective novel Arkielämää (1909, Everyday life).
-The central character, "Reverend" Nyman listens people's confessions, their secret sorrows and pleasures, within a period of a day and night in a rural village.
+Jotuni was contemporary with such other noted feminist writers as Aino Kallas, L. Onerva, and Edith Södegran.
+Her first collection of short stories, Suhteita (1905), did not attract much attention, but Eino Leino considered it mature work for a debutant writer.
+It was followed by the collection Rakkautta (1907), characterized by according to Eino Leino "tasteless cynicism," and the collective novel Arkielämää (1909).
+Its central character, "Reverend" Nyman listens people's confessions, their secret sorrows and pleasures, within a period of a day and night in a rural village.
 The play was later translated into Swedish, Estonian, and German.

 In Finland women became in 1906 the first in Europe to gain the right to vote, but the political victory was not fulfilled in the institution of marriage, which Jotuni saw as contract in which women are chattels to be traded.
 Behind the facade of respectability lay the hidden world of selfishness, disillusionment, unhappiness, and hypocrisy: "Don't you pity these people?
 Don't you think that each one of them has his little sorrows, that life isn't anything like what it seems?" (from Rakkautta) Although Jotuni did not dwell on erotic scenes, and her attitude towars sex was positive, she touched the subjects of illicit love, adultery, incest, and sexual aberrations.